Agilo/frontend-pre-internship-assignment/README.md

 # Agilo frontend pre-internship case

-Build a simple storefront that displays products in a grid (landing page) and allows customers to enter a details page for each product.
+Build a simple storefront that displays products in a grid (landing page) and allows customers to visit a details page for each product.

 ### Functional requirements

 - As a customer, I should be able to view a list of all products
 - As a customer, I should be able to filter products by collection
-- As a customer, I should be able to enter a product details page
+- As a customer, I should be able to visit a product details page
 - As a customer, I should be able to choose among the product variants

 ### Minimum technical requirements